Who are the men that pick for scraps amongst the ruins at the end of history?

 You should know, because you encounter them every day.

-Between the towering buildings of a fallen empire, we find the Felahen, the historyless men, who know nothing of the turning of the cosmic wheel and find themselves outside of civilization itself.
+Between the towering buildings of a fallen empire, we find the Felahin, the historyless men, who know nothing of the turning of the cosmic wheel and find themselves outside of civilization itself.

-Cut loose from the great chain of being, they represent the low into which our dying culture will return.
+Cut loose from the great chain of being, they represent the loan into which our dying culture will return.

 That is, unless we choose to take up the burden once again.

-Now that was what we were discussing before the podcast I'm afraid.
+Now, that was what we were discussing before the podcast, I'm afraid.

-That's a more interesting conversation.
+That's a more interesting conversation for another person.

 We had to stop.